Emergency Food Vs. Grocery Store Food: What's the REAL Difference? - Be Prepared - Emergency Essentials

 If there’s one thing we Americans have a lot of, it’s meal options.
 Stores these days are bursting with variety.
 The typical grocer carries 40 to 50 thousand items on average!

-In today’s post we’re going to help make shopping a lot easier with an in-depth look at two of the most popular places to go for food storage: grocery stores and emergency food suppliers.
+In today’s post we’re going to help make shopping a lot easier with an in-depth look at two of the most popular places to go for disaster storage: grocery stores and emergency food suppliers.

 There are lots of foods with surprisingly long shelf lives.
 Canned items, spaghetti sauce, peanut butter (just to name a few) are all famous for lasting well beyond their expiration dates.